xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 The Manual Way
 --------------

+In high-throughput, multiple exposure data collection using image shift on a regular pattern grid, it is essential to have accurate image shift pattern setup so that the beam can go to each and every hole accurately.
+SerialEM does this by determining image shift vectors from 4 corner hole positions.

 I suppose you probably are already familiar with the setup in manual way.
 In a brief summary, the steps are: